mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 Different and incompatible digital twin abstractions in major IoT cloud platforms.
-[Richard: Obviously could beef this up a bit :-)]
+[Richard: Obviously could beef this up a bit :-)] [Michael: agreed, after the rest of the spec is finished]

 ## Terminology